 At a glance

-Eco-friendly factor: 7 Blends in with the countryside that enfolds it with effortless beauty.
+Eco-friendly factor: 8 Blends in with the countryside that enfolds it with effortless beauty.
+And the beer served is, well, zero food/drink miles in the making!

 Location factor: 9 It’s so tucked-away, as Kingstone Brewery’s grounds are vast, full of clumps of woods and meadows, and present a refreshingly serendipitous side to the Wye Valley at Tintern after those much-seen vistas of Tintern Abbey itself.
 Yet in 25 minutes’ walk, you can be in central Tintern.

-Price: Rates range from £95 per night in mid-week low-season to £125 for weekends at peak times – based on a 2-night minimum stay.
+Price: Rates range from £95 per night in mid-week low-season to £130 for weekends at peak times – based on a 2-night minimum stay, across the Hop Garden’s four lovably rustic accommodation options.
+(2021 prices)